 Moms will quickly attest to the deep, deep love that we have for our children.
 While our hearts desire to give our children everything, our minds know the significance of instilling values and morals.
-And, all of this is topped off with the beyond-our-control circumstances that make life, life.
+All of this is topped off with the beyond-our-control circumstances that make life, life.

-A Mother is not "just a Mom", rather we are teacher, nurse, advocate, chef, counselor ... the list goes on.
+A Mother is not “just a Mom”.
+Rather we are a teacher, nurse, advocate, chef, counsellor–the list goes on.
 Our resume reflects that of an (unpaid) superhero, while our to-do list is never-ending.
-From swapping out seasonal clothes (surely this in and of itself is a full-time job, yes?) to ensuring backpacks are emptied and appointments are scheduled (in addition to the feeding, bathing, playing, and care giving that is everyday life) the load is overwhelming.
-Our partners, our tribe, and our community help us bear the load, but it's true what they say-- a mother's work is never-ending.
+From swapping out seasonal clothes (surely, this is a full-time job?) to ensuring backpacks are emptied and appointments are scheduled.
+All in addition to the feeding, bathing, playing, and caregiving that is everyday life.
+The load is overwhelming!
+Our partners, our tribe, and our community help us bear the load, but it’s true what they say– a mother’s work is never-ending.

 So how can we manage, day-in and day-out, emotions high and to-do lists towering?